mathiscode/codebase-scanner/README.md

 Have you found a new signature?
 Please submit a PR with the signature added to [`signatures.js`](signatures.js) and a sample file attached in a comment.

+To further examine some of these malicious codebases, check out [this repository](https://github.com/rubenmarcus/malicious-repositories).

 ## Usage

 Scan a repository in a Docker container: